EldritchCrow/Assignato-API/APIv1_doc.md

     "token": "The resultant authentication token"
 }

+`/cas_auth`
+Verb: GET
+Params: {
+    "cas_url": "User input url for the CAS authentication, minus the https:// part" }
+Returns: {
+    "success": true|false,
+    "message": "Error message if there is a failure", "token": "The provided access token for the client to use if success is true" }

 All following items should also have a query paramter named "token" whose value is equal to the OAuth access token.